“Dear Rich,

 From there, consistency is everything.
 Apply standards evenly.
 No favourites.
 No special treatment.
 No overcompensation.
 Praise in public.
 Challenge in private.
 Make it clear through your behaviour that the role, not the history, now defines the relationship.

-Also accept a hard truth.
 Some people will struggle with your success because it reflects something they wanted and did not get.
 You cannot manage their disappointment for them.
 You can only manage how it shows up at work.
 Hopefully the reset works and everyone moves forward.

 If the undermining continues, it stops being about emotion and becomes about performance and professionalism.
 And it must be managed as such.
 Quiet resistance and toxic behaviour corrode teams far faster than open disagreement.
 If you have kept your line manager in the loop, you then start the process of moving that person out.
 In my experience, nobody ever regrets taking that step when it is truly needed.
-They only regret waiting too long.
+They only ever regret waiting too long.

 Do that with fairness, clarity, and calm, and most of the team will come with you.
 The ones who cannot, will, in time, either adapt, move on, or be moved on.